 What is an online school?

-An online school is a diploma-granting institution that offers courses through Internet-based methods, with time and/or distance separating the teacher and student.
+An online school is a diploma-granting institution that offers the majority of their courses through Internet-based methods, with time and/or distance separating the teacher and student.

 Online schools that develop and use their own curriculum must either obtain course certification from the California Learning Resource Network (CLRN) or conduct self-assessments of their courses against the iNACOL Standards for Quality Online Courses before submitting their courses for “a-g” review.
 UC will consider and evaluate only CLRN-certified or self-assessed courses for “a-g” approval.

 Once a course is certified by CLRN or the online school has conducted a self-assessment against the iNACOL course standards, it can be submitted to UC for “a-g” approval using the Online Update website during the annual course submission cycle, open from February 1 to September 15.
 The online course is reviewed by a subject area analyst using the same guidelines and criteria as all other new courses.